Phyllocladus aspleniifolius: Habitat and distribution

 Typical wet sclerophyll forest in Mt Field National Park, Tasmania, where Phyllocladus aspleniifolius is found.

 Phyllocladus aspeniifolius is endemic to Tasmania and is the most widespread and abundant conifer in Tasmania.
 Commonly found in wet sclerophyll forest and rainforest, from sea level to 1200m in the west and south west of the state.
-It will grow in all suitable habitat in Tasmania, and can also be found in smaller populations in the north and east, and as a stunted shrub in the higher altitude areas.
+It will grow in all suitable habitat in Tasmania, and can also be found in smaller populations in the north and east, and as a stunted shrub in the higher elevation areas.

 Phyllocladus aspleniifolius is a common constituent of cool temperate rainforest vegetation types in Tasmania.
 When found with other rainforest species such as Nothofagus cunninghamii, Atherosperma moschatum, and Eucryphia lucida, the vegetation type can be defined as rainforest.
 Phyllocladus aspleniifolius dominates in rainforests with poorer soils, whereas Nothofagus cunninghamii dominates rainforests on good soil types.

 The largest Phyllocladus aspeniifolius are found in wet sclerophyll forests with a canopy of Eucalyptus spp, and can be up to 800 years old.
 They grow on acidic soils derived from dolerite, granite or quartzite, that is well drained and may be on boulder or scree slopes, in high rainfall areas with no marked periods of drought.
 They are less shade tolerant than their fellow rainforest species, relying on a higher fire frequency for regeneration in these areas and regenerate freely in burnt forests.

 Uses

 The wood of this species is highly prized by fine furniture makers and wooden boat builders.
-It grows to form a medium size tree in the forests at middle altitudes.
+It grows to form a medium size tree in the forests at middle elevations.
 The wood of good sized trees is straight grained and dense, golden brown, and not dissimilar to yew (Taxus).
 It is considered a high value and speciality species by the timber industry.
 The wood is hard and strong with little shrinkage, bends and works well, and is very durable.
 The wood is used for railway sleepers, flooring, ship masts, furniture, and cabinet work.